cedlemo/OCaml-GObject-Introspection/README.md

     * how to handle this and the GLib2 builder.

   * Write down the process to function bindings generation then implement it.
-  * Create test in Samples/GLib/tests
-    * for enum and flags

   * test Windows build with appveyor:
     * install MSYS2
     * install gobject-introspection